b-gebken/htbm_py/README.md

 - The second plot shows the singular values of the matrix whose columns are the subgradients in $W$.
 It can be used to obtain a lower bound for the (affine) dimension of the subdifferential at $x^{{best}}$.
 - The third plot shows the smallest eigenvalue of the Hessian of $f$ at each of the sample points, where negative values indicate nonconvexity.

 The left column in Fig. 6 shows the result for a standard call of the method, where the method tries to sample as few subgradients as possible for the convex combination.
 In the first plot, we see that the (approximated) necessary condition for $f$ being lower-C1 is not violated.
 The second plot gives the lower bound $3$ for the dimension of the subdifferential.
 The third plot suggests that $f$ is nonconvex.
 The right column in Fig. 6 shows a call of the method with warm-starting, where $W$ was initialized by $100$ random points from the $\varepsilon$-ball.
-We see that the necessary condition for lower-C1 is still not violated, the lower bound the dimension of the subdifferential is $7$ and $f$ again nonconvex at each sample point.
+We see that the necessary condition for lower-C1 is still holds, the lower bound the dimension of the subdifferential is $7$ and $f$ again nonconvex at each sample point.

 <h1>Acknowledgements</h1>
 This research was funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Projektnummer 545166481.